the4thdoctor/pg_chameleon/README.rst

 * source_name  this must be unique along the list of sources.
 The tool detects if there's a duplicate when registering a new source
 * dest_schema this is also a unique value. once the source is registered the dest_schema can't be changed anymore
 * log_append append to log file or truncate it at each restart
+* batch_retention the max retention for the replayed batches rows in t_replica_batch.
+The field accepts any valid interval accepted by PostgreSQL

 Reindex detection example setup